 As research shows, sucralose has a metabolic effect on your body , so you shouldn’t overuse it while on a keto diet or any other type of nutrition.

 Regular consumption of sucralose can have a dangerous effect on the health of your gut microbiome, making your gut health worse.
-And while the elements of sucralose can eliminate harmful bacteria in your mouth, large amounts of sucralose can degrade your gut microbiome.
+And while the elements of sucralose can eliminate harmful bacteria in your mouth, large amounts of sucralose can degrade your gut microbiome and lead to bloating and constipation.

 Thus, regular consumption of sucralose upsets the balance of gut bacteria and may even cause weight gain.
 Also, among other sweeteners, sucralose can provoke intestinal inflammation, dysbiosis, and liver inflammation, as well as increase the risk of Crohn’s disease .